Share this story:

-Up until then, Keo, his wife, and their six children farmed a seven-acre plot less than a mile away from their home in the Sre Ambel district of southwestern Cambodia.
+Up until that day in 2006, Keo, his wife, and their six children farmed a seven-acre plot less than a mile away from their home in the Sre Ambel district of southwestern Cambodia.
 They grew watermelon, rice, and cashews.
 “I was very happy … and never had to worry that we didn’t have enough food to eat,” said Keo.

 Then two shell companies—both owned by the Thai sugar giant Khon Kaen Sugar Co Ltd (KSL)—pushed Keo’s and 455 other families off their farmland, without any consultation or consent, to make way for a 44,000-acre sugar plantation.